MarkoM71/Memory-Card-Game/README.md

 This process continues, until the screen is empty after all the cars disappear.
 A You win! statement appears on the screen.
 An accuracy, amount is rendered in percentage.
 This calculates the amount amount of moves you got correct.

 -STEP FIVE
 There is a play again button, which resets the board, and the statistics of moves, misses, and accuracy.
+You can press the play again button to reset the board and the statistics at anytime.